citizensadvice/local-office-search-api/README.md

 function on www.citizensadvice.org.uk.

 It loads a copy of the Citizens Advice network and geographic data into a PostgreSQL database to allow for fast searching.
-It also provides a partial implementation of the old Bureau Details API for our legacy CMS EPiServer, to support the functions which have not yet been migrated from EPiServer to the Content Platform.

 ## Prerequisites